SlimJUC/AIWare/README.md

 - Files bypass the `/analyze` endpoint
 - All matching files are sent directly to `/upload`
 - Basic file extension filtering still applies

+## Beta Notice
+This is currently a beta release.
+Bugs and issues are expected.
+Please report any problems by opening an issue in the project repository.

 ## Disclaimer
 This tool is provided strictly for educational, red teaming, and authorized research purposes only.
 Unauthorized use against systems without explicit permission is illegal and unethical.